Chromium - blood test

 Serum chromium levels normally range from less than 0.05 up to 0.5 micrograms/milliliter (mcg/mL).

 Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.

 The example above shows the common measurement range for results for these tests.
 Some laboratories use different measurements or may test different specimens.

 What abnormal results mean

-Increased chromium levels may result if you are overexposed to the substance when you work in the following industries:
+Increased chromium levels may result if you are overexposed to the substance.
+This may happen if you work in the following industries: